RuneEikeland/freesurfer_libpng12_solution/README.md

    sudo cp lib/x86_64-linux-gnu/* /usr/lib/x86_64-linux-gnu

-# 5: The problem should now be fixed
+# 5: The problem should now be fixed.